Understanding Landlord Rights in Covina, CA: Selling Property with Tenants

 Legal Considerations for Selling Tenant-occupied Homes in California

 Giving the right amount of notice is important.
 The state says that month-to-month tenants must be given at least 60 days’ notice if the property is sold to a homeowner.
-One more law in California says that sellers need to follow certain rules.
+One more law in California says that sellers need to follow specific rules.
 Rent control and “just cause” evictions may be part of these rules, depending on the laws in your area.

 How to Notify Tenants About Home Sale in Covina, CA